INCITE Journal of Experimental Media #7/8

 - Table of contents and online excerpts: http://incite-online.net/issueseven.html

-- A Non-Zero-Sum Game, a series of exhibitions, screenings, readings, discussions, and other events launching Sports throughout 2018 at sites including bookstores, galleries, cinemas, rooftops, and sports bars.
+- Exhibition and event series: A Non-Zero-Sum Game is a series of exhibitions, screenings, readings, discussions, and other events launching the Sports issue throughout 2018 at sites including bookstores, galleries, cinemas, rooftops, and sports bars.

 LOS ANGELES TIMES